igor.love

 Igor was in a terrible accident.
 Scalding liquid burned both arms, both legs, his torso, his back, and parts of his face.
 About half his body.
 His throat and lungs were spared, and his family holds onto that every day.
 He's a father of two young kids, and right now he's in the burn unit facing months of surgeries, skin grafts, and rehabilitation.

 Funds from this campaign go toward Igor's medical treatment, rehabilitation, and the day-to-day costs his family faces while he cannot work: rent, groceries, childcare for his two kids, and medical travel.
-All spending is documented publicly.

 Yes.
 The Updates page will carry status updates, spending reports, and recovery milestones as they happen.
 Igor or his family may also share updates when they're able to.
 During the most intensive treatment periods, updates may come from the campaign operator instead.